Sequential Experimental Design for X-Ray CT Using Deep Reinforcement Learning: Discussion

 In addition, we conducted numerical experiments to compare end-to-end and incremental reward functions.
 The end-to-end reward function achieves the highest average performance on both the training and test datasets.
 This indicates its effectiveness in guiding the reinforcement learning agent toward optimal solutions.
 On the other hand, the incremental reward function demonstrates faster convergence during training.
 In the future, we will investigate further how to design reward functions that share both of these desirable properties.

 In the future, our work can be extended in the following ways: Firstly, instead of using SIRT as an image reconstruction method, we will use deep learning-based reconstruction methods, trained end-to-end.
-Secondly, more complex reward functions can be designed to achieve task-specific angle selection.
-For example, to detect defects in in-line quality control, one could reward angle selection policies that improve the contrast between the defect and its embedding.
-Thirdly, we restricted ourselves to a simple 2D parallel-beam geometry to obtain scenarios in which optimal angle selection strategies are known, and the results of trained policies can be interpreted more easily.
+The integration of DL in the reconstruction process is anticipated to significantly expedite and enhance the efficiency of our image reconstruction pipeline.
+This adaptation is expected to render the process more efficient, particularly aligning it with the demands of real-time application scenarios.
+Conceptually, the current separation between image reconstruction and RL involves different a-priori assumptions about the class of images being analyzed.
+By developing a coherent framework that unifies these assumptions for both tasks, we expect to achieve more consistent and reliable outcomes.
+Secondly, our forthcoming research will involve rigorous testing of our method against datasets containing defects to validate its effectiveness.
+Working towards this integration by incorporating defects into our phantom studies and factoring defect detection into the cost function.
+Thirdly, we will focus on improving the policy network to mitigate the issue of repeated angle selections.
+Fourthly, we restricted ourselves to a simple 2D parallel-beam geometry to obtain scenarios in which optimal angle selection strategies are known, and the results of trained policies can be interpreted more easily.
 In the future, we will extend the approach to more complex and realistic 3D geometries with additional degrees of freedom, such as tilting and zooming.
+Fifthly, we will continue exploring and strengthening the generalization capabilities of our approach.
+This enhancement is crucial for ensuring that the algorithm can adapt effectively to a wide range of imaging situations.
+Finally, a significant aspect of our future work will involve testing and validating our algorithm on actual CT scans.
+This step is fundamental to transition from theoretical and simulated environments to real-world applications, and will be a critical area of focus in our continued research.